mailgun/documentation/source/user_manual.rst

     :stub-columns: 1

     * - deliverable
-      - An address that has a high likelihood of being legitimate and has passed all validation checks.
+      - An address that has a high likelihood of being legitimate and has passed all verification checks.
     * - undeliverable
       - An address that is confirmed invalid and should be discarded from a list or corrected.
 Sending to this address may damage sender reputation.
     * - do_not_send